What is stamp duty?

 Stamp duty for new homes

-Stamp duty is calculated as a percentage of the value of the property you are buying at the time of purchase.
+Stamp duty is calculated as a percentage of the value of the property you are buying at the time of contract.
 If you are buying a block of land and decide to build a new home on it, you will only pay stamp duty on the value of the land, not your new home.

 Off-the-plan purchases